(number of millionaires by country)

 In terms of how to target high-net-worth-individuals, internet searches and brand recognition through social media are both key factors in the decision-making process for consumers, and this is true of HNWI consumers as well.

-So, the failure of luxury brands to acknowledge digital marketing to high-net-worth-individuals as a great method of increasing revenue means that brands which are ahead of the game and engage in digital marketing strategies can achieve huge amounts of success.
+So, the failure of luxury brands to acknowledge digital marketing to high-net-worth-individuals as a great method of increasing revenue means that brands who are ahead of the game and engage in digital marketing strategies can achieve huge amounts of success.

 In fact, given that wealth is obviously a large factor in how accessible new technologies are to a person, HNWIs are more likely to be adept at using technology and the latest technology.
 An Accenture Consulting survey of wealthy investors found that more than 41% consider themselves early adopters in technology.

 Different methods include search engine optimisation to ensure that your website is visible when HNWIs are entering search terms into Google relating to your product or service.
-You can then build on this through PPC and working on your organic traffic to make sure your website is at the top of the search results.
+You can then build on this through digital advertising and working on your organic traffic to make sure your website is at the top of the search results.

-Other ideas include (get your note pad):
+Other ideas include: (get your notepad!)